Non-periodic Fourier propagation algorithms for partial differential equations: Comparisons between uniform and non-uniform grid spacing

-Breathers in the context of the Nonlinear Schrödinger Equation (NLSE) are specific types of localized wave packets that exhibit periodic behavior in both space and time.
-They are modeled as solutions to a (1+1)-dimensional PDE,
+Breathers of the nonlinear Schrödinger equation (NLSE) are specific types of localized solutions with periodic behavior in both space and time.
+They are solutions to a (1+1)-dimensional PDE,

-We consider a particular Breathers solution as mentioned in \citep{Satsuma1974} with an initial condition of $a\left(t=0,x\right)=2sech\left(x\right)$, where the envelope pulsates at a frequency of $\pi/2$.
-The Breathers solution is subject to four combinations of Dirichlet or Neumann boundary conditions with boundary values of four different combinations at the boundary $\pm x_{m}$ with
+We consider a particular solution as mentioned in \citep{Satsuma1974} with an initial condition of $u\left(t=0,x\right)=2sech\left(x\right)$, where the envelope pulsates at a frequency of $\pi/2$.
+The solution is subject to four combinations of Dirichlet or Neumann boundary conditions with boundary values of four different combinations at the boundary $\pm x_{m}$ with

 The solutions of this type are examined in optical fibers \citep{Gordon1983}, plasma physics and Bose-Einstein condensates \citep{Luo2020}.
 The grid range is from $x=-2$ to $x=2$, and the time duration is from $t=0$ to $t=\pi$.
-The observable is $o\equiv|a|$.
-In xSPDE4 the derivative is computed using the spectral derivative method,DS.
+The observable is $o\equiv|u|$.

+From Table \ref{tab:Breather}, we see that the very rapid spatial variation occurring near the breather focus has relatively little effect on the FSD and FIP error, but causes an error increase of nearly one order of magnitude in the Tau and two orders of magnitude for the Galerkin methods used for comparison purposes.